AndrewJBateman/angular-budget-app/README.md

 ## :books: General info

-* Youtube tutorial uses Angular v7, I upgraded to v13.
+* Youtube tutorial uses Angular v7 upgraded to v14.
 * [Angular material](https://material.angular.io/) installation is now much easier than as shown in the video.

 ## :camera: Screenshots